-Should an objection to the title be raised because one or more deeds in the chain of title contains an error with respect to the reference to the proper plat book and plat book page of platted land?
+Should an objection to the title be raised because one or more deeds in the chain of title contains an error with respect to the reference to the correct plat book and plat book page of platted land?

-If the deed refers to a subdivision by an exclusive descriptive name, an objection should not be raised because of an error in the reference to the plat book and the plat book page where said subdivision is recorded.
+If the deed refers to a subdivision by an exclusive descriptive name, an objection should not be raised because of an error in the reference to the plat book and the plat book page where that subdivision is recorded.

-(Effective November 1, 1952)
+(Effective as amended April 28, 2017; originally effective November 1, 1952)

 Should objection be made on account of minor typographical errors, irregularities or deficiencies in a description of land?

-(Effective May 19, 1955)
+(Effective as amended April 28, 2017; originally effective May 19, 1955)

-(Effective as amended and supplemented November 12, 1960; originally effective May 19, 1955)
+(Effective as amended April 28, 2017; as amended and supplemented November 1960; originally effective May 19, 1955)

 If multiple descriptions are provided in a deed, such as a street address, parcel number, and legal description, then which description is controlling?